Glossier's First Gel Moisturizer Is Here — & We Tried It First

 Glossier's new drop couldn't have come at a better time.
 I experience chronic hormonal acne, and things like humid weather and wearing face masks (a small price to pay for keeping myself and those around me safe) can be enough to cause flareups of cysts and whiteheads.
 This clarifying moisturizer, in tandem with things like a retinol serum and hydrocolloid patches, has worked wonders to keep my complexion balanced and clear.

-At $25, Balance is priced in between the $22 original Priming Moisturizer and $35 Priming Moisturizer Rich for 1.7 ounces of product.
+At $30, Balance is priced in between the $original Priming Moisturizer and Priming Moisturizer Rich for 1.7 ounces of product.
 It hasn't permanently shrunk my pores or cleared my acne, but it has made good on its promise to tamp down on unwanted shine while keeping my skin happy.
 For that, it gets my summer skin-care seal of approval.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.